 What Happens If You Witness A Crime In Singapore?
-Here’s What You Should Do
+4 Things To Do

 by 8 April 2021Knowledge & Insights

-Being a witness to a crime can be stressful, especially if you were in a dangerous situation.
+Witnessing a crime can be stressful, especially if you are in a dangerous situation.
 As a witness, you may even be called to file a statement with the police or testify in court.

-Here’s what you should know about what to do once you’ve witnessed a crime in Singapore.
+Here’s what you should know about what to do once you witness a crime in Singapore.

 Who Is A Witness?

-In Singapore, the role of a witness is pivotal in both understanding and deciding the outcomes of legal cases.
+In Singapore, a witness’s role is pivotal in understanding and deciding the outcomes of legal cases.

 According to the Criminal Procedure Code (CPC) (Witnesses’ Allowances) Regulations 2010, a witness is defined as someone who attends court or a Coroner’s Inquiry to provide evidence based on their knowledge or observations.

-Under section 120 of the Evidence Act, unless the court considers that your age or physical or mental disease prevents you from understanding the questions or from answering them rationally, you are competent to testify in c6ourt as a witness.
+Under section 120 of the Evidence Act, unless the Court considers that your age or physical or mental disease prevents you from understanding the questions or answering them rationally, you are competent to testify in Court as a witness.

 Witnessing a crime can be a distressing and confusing experience.
 Knowing what steps to take can ensure your safety and aid the police and judicial system in handling the incident.
 Here’s a guide on what to do if you find yourself in such a situation.